Namewee Donates Millions Of Me Song To Pionex Brave Fund

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 18 October 2023 - Malaysia's distinguished songwriter and one of the country's top ten outstanding young people, Namewee, has announced his generous donation of the new song "Millions of Me" to the Pionex Brave Fund.
+SINGAPORE - Media OutReach - 18 October 2023 - Malaysia's distinguished songwriter and one of the country's top ten outstanding young people, Namewee, has announced his generous donation of the new song 'Millions of Me' to the Pionex Brave Fund.

 As of October 16th, Namewee's donation announcement on Facebook has garnered over 100,000 likes, indicating a positive reception from the public.